egarbarino/vuejs-hangman/README.md

 npm run serve
 ```

 Please note that the finished project published on [GitHub](https://www.github.com/egarbarino/vuejs-hangman) does not require the `vue create` nor the package installation part.
-If cloning the GitHub project, we jump straight to `npm run serve` as indicated by the `README.md` file.
+If cloning the GitHub project, we jump straight to `npm run serve`.

 # High-level Architecture